RetroCro/TurtleWoW-Mods/README.md

 ## I am using the launcher and it's not working
 <details>
-<summary>Simple Fix for Launcher Issues</summary>

-My simple fix: **Don't use it until it's more stable**
+<summary>How to get Launcher Support</summary>

 The Turtle WoW launcher is brand new and constantly being updated.
-Lots of issues have been reported by users trying to use it in it's most basic default state.
-My recommendation, at this time, is to bypass the launcher entirely.
-Stick to what we know works and has been working and we will re-visit using the launcher when it stabilizes Soon™.
+One of the most common issues is people downloading the FULL GAME zip folder, which is like 10GB, and is ready to go out of the box, no launcher needed.

+And then they run the Launcher... **If you do this you will be downloading TWO full copies of the game!!**

+The Launcher version will install a second copy of the game to *C:\Users\YourAccount\AppData\TurtleWoW\Wow.exe*

+So, if you're installing addons and mods and nothing is working then you probably have 2 copies of the game (because you ran the launcher when you didn't need to).

 Remember:
-- You should **NOT** be trying to start the game from the launcher if you want to use any of the tweaks above.
-Yes, you can configure *some*  tweaks through it, but you're supposed to close it once configured and run WoW.exe or VanillaFixes.exe manually to actually start the game.
+- Post your issue to the [Launcher Support channel](https://discord.com/channels/466622455805378571/1309239046026952795).
+- This guide is for playing TurtleWoW **without** using the launcher - Using either WoW.exe or Vanillafixes.exe to start the game.
+This guide has some examples for how to setup mods using the launcher, but overall it is written for playing without launcher.
 - You don't need the launcher to get TurtleWoW updates.
 They can push updates to you while the game is running.
-- It's not required to play the game.
+- The launcher is not required to play the game.
-- There's no need to add yet another thing to the mix along with the 20+ other tweaks and mods you probably installed without testing.

 </details>